galeraga/3D-semantic-parsing/README.md

 ![image](https://user-images.githubusercontent.com/104381341/178322875-9338303c-0135-4395-9938-2106fde64911.png)

 Said sections or windows can overlap with and overlap factor going from 0%(no overlapping) to 99%(almost complete overlapping, choosing 100% overlap would lead to an infinite loop always outputting the same window).
+The efect of this variable will be considered in the study

 ![image](https://user-images.githubusercontent.com/104381341/178322944-865dc454-cac9-44d2-b501-0d1550f533b1.png)